Last update: 6 months ago

 The first step in creating a cleaning schedule is to identify what needs to be done and how often it needs to be done.
 Take some time to walk around your home and list the tasks for each room.

 Once you have a list of all of the tasks, figure out how often each one needs to be completed: daily, weekly, or monthly.
-Next, choose the best cleaning routine for you and the needs of your home and plot out the tasks for each day, week, or month.
+Next, choose the best house cleaning schedule for you and the needs of your home and plot out the tasks for each day, week, or month.

 Review your schedule once a month.
 This is important because there is no point in continuing with a particular schedule if it does not work for you and also allows you to plan for quarterly and yearly tasks.

-An example of such daily cleaning checklist could look something like:
+An example of such a daily cleaning checklist could look something like this:

 - Make the bed;

 - Clean the bathroom and wipe sinks and counters;

 - Tidy the kitchen and wipe the stove and counters;

 - Do the dishes or load the dishwasher;